biponroy47/invoice_automator/README.md

 # Monthly Invoice Summary Automator

 ## Overview
-This tool serves to automate the generation of the monthly invoices summary file.
+This tool serves to automate the generation of the monthly invoices summary file for Alithya external contractors.
 Traditionally, individual invoices have been manually translated into a singular CSV file summarizing the overall monthly costs.
 This method is prone to errors, duplicated or missing entries, and typos.
 This tool aims to simplify the task so no or minimal manual processing is needed.

 ## Requirements/Notes
 #### You will need: